 Garnering consent of multiple different parties is the next necessary step for our Montgomery adoption lawyers to continue the adoption procedure.
 If the adoptee is fourteen years older and is mentally capable, his or her consent is required.
 The other parties whose consent is required if applicable are as following: the adoptee’s mother, the adoptee’s presumed father, the agency who holds custody and responsibility of the adoptee, the putative father, and any others required by law.
 However, the Montgomery County court must nominate a guardian ad litem to represent the adoptee’s interests before consent can be given.
 This person helps guarantee the welfare and choice of the adoptee is guarded.
 Consent for adoption can be given at any time, but if a mother is giving birth to a child she is giving up for adoption, she must give pre-birth consent before a Probate Judge.
 All other forms of consent must be signed, filed by a local Montgomery adoption lawyer, and confirmed before a judge or court official.
 Consent can be withdrawn five days after the birth of the adoptee or after the signing of the consent.

-Once the child is placed in the home of the adopting parents, the adult(s) have only thirty days to have their Montgomery adoption attorney file an adoption petition in Montgomery County, Alabama.
+Once the child is placed in the home of the adopting parents, the adult(s) have only thirty days to have their Montgomery adoption lawyer file an adoption petition in Montgomery County, Alabama.
 This petition can be filed in one of three places: where the minor resides; where the petitioner resides or is in military service; or where the office of the agency or institution having guardianship or custody of the minor is located.
-Once the adoption petition has been filed, a post-placement investigation will occur to re-examine the suitability of the adoption based on the relevant information of the adoption.
+Once the adoption petition has been filed by our Montgomery adoption lawyer, a post-placement investigation will occur to re-examine the suitability of the adoption based on the relevant information of the adoption.

 Following this investigation, the court will issue a final decree on the adoption and will confirm the expenses paid during the adoption process fall within the legally allowed parameters of the Alabama Adoption Code.
+Whether you need an adoption attorney in Elmore County or anywhere else in Central Alabama we can help.
 Call our Montgomery adoption lawyers today for a quick phone or video consultation to go over the process of filing for adoption in Montgomery County, Alabama.